kwngptrl/FEM-interactive-rating-component/README.md

 ### What I learned

-I had to add an additional color to those provided, as those provided were not enough to faithfully render the project when compared with the provided scheenshots.
+I had to add an additional color to those provided, as those provided were not enough to faithfully render the project when compared with the provided screenshots.

 The assigned font 'Overpass' was not centering itself when in responsive mode.
 The problem was noted by someone here: [Text moves on devices in responsive design](https://www.sitepoint.com/community/t/text-moves-on-devices-in-responsive-design/306160).
 It is unrelated to this Frontendmentor challenge.